-Tips to keep your child safe from coaching sex abuse at swim clubs and public pools
+Tips to keep your child safe from coaching sex abuse at USA Swimming clubs and YMCA pools

 One of the biggest coaching sex abuse scandals in youth athletics in recent years continues to involve USA Swimming.
 So far, over a hundred coaches working for USA Swimming's member clubs have been permanently banned from the sport for molesting, groping, and secretly filming the young athletes under their care.